kindly/csvs_convert_py/docs/index.md

 ## Aims

+* Thorough type guessing of CSV columns, so there is no need to configure types of each column.
+Scans whole file first to make sure all types in column are consistent.
 * Quick conversions (uses rust underneath).
 Uses fast methods for each output format.
-* Thorough type guessing of CSV columns, so there is no need to configure types of each column.
-Scans whole file first to make sure all types in column are consistent.
 * Tries to limit errors when inserting data into database by resorting to "text" if type guessing can't determine a more specific type.
 * When inserting into existing databases automatically change schema of target to allow new data (`evolve` option).
 * Memory efficient.
-All csvs and outputs are streamed so should take up very little memory.
+All csvs and outputs are streamed so all conversions should take up very little memory.
 * Gather stats and information about CSV files into datapacakge.json file and can use it for customizing conversion.

 ## Drawbacks